LapisSea/JDatablockFS/README.md

 ### Note: Documentation is unfinished!!

 **Please create an issue and ask a question about anything that is not clear!
-I'm just 1 guy and it's hard to know what may be complicated or unclear when I've designed it.
+I'm just 1 guy, and it's hard to know what may be complicated or unclear when I've designed it.
 Thanks ☺️**

 ---